Pregnancy

 For many moms-to-be there are limited risks to receiving a foot massage while pregnant, provided they seek out a certified professional who is trained in prenatal massaging.

-But in general, provided you are not in the higher risk categories mentioned above and your massage therapist or reflexologist has received prenatal massage training, you should be able to enjoy the benefits of a foot massage while you are pregnant.
+But in general, provided you are not in the higher risk categories mentioned above and your therapist or reflexologist has received prenatal training, you should be able to enjoy the benefits of a foot massage while you are pregnant.